-Seat back Adjustability
+Seat Back Adjustability.

-The Villager, Trail, Road, 5.5.9 and Dumont have adjustable seats that allow the angle of the seat back to be adjusted to four different angles to suit the rider's preference.
+The Villager, Trail and Road have the ability to adjust the seat back to suit the rider's preference.
 This is a quick and simple adjustment.
 Loosen the quick release.
-Choose the desired setting and tighten the quick release to keep the seat angle in place.
+Choose desired setting and tighten quick release to keep the seat angle in place.
 This is designed to provide a quick and easy way to change the seat angle when needed.